THE BENEFITS OF WALKING HOME FOR CHRISTMAS

 - RESILIENCE.
 Taking on a challenge whatever the weather – put in perspective by the experiences of our ex-military.

 - FRIENDSHIP.
 It’s the perfect excuse to call old friends.
-To check they are ok and have a shared adventure.
+To ensure they’ve not been left behind from lockdown and have a shared adventure.

 - NETWORKING.
 Spend time with people you need to spend time with while doing good.

 - FITNESS.
 Have a goal in the diary to get fit for.
 Or use it as a kickstarter...